x2dhf/x2dhf/README.md

 See also docs/2dhf.pdf for a detailed description of the HF method for diatomic molecules and the present version of the program.

-The programming language used is Fortran 77 but routines memAlloc and memDeAlloc (for allocating and deallocating memory) and kh (with some model potentials) are written in C. The program makes use of several BLAS (Basic Linear Algebra System) routines.
-If the library is not available blas.f contains their equivalents.
-When possible these routines should be replaced by their library equivalents (see INSTALL).
+The programming language used is Fortran 90.
+Only a Fortran compiler is necessary to compile the program.

 The program can be installed using the usual autotools setup.
 Run
 $ ./autoconf.sh